 Capacity Management

-Capacity management is a measure of how much of a product or service a business can produce and sell.
+Capacity management measures how much of a product or service a business can produce and sell.
 It’s often used to ensure businesses don’t overbook their products or services, which leads to lost revenue and dissatisfied customers.

 To effectively manage capacity, businesses need to have a good understanding of both customer demand and their own production capabilities.
 They also need to be able to recognize and capitalize on areas of non-productivity that could create new revenue streams.